Karl Hess: Adams-Morgan experiment and back-to-the-land

 Much of the technological experimentation Hess and others engaged in there was successful in technical terms (apparatus was built, food raised, solar energy captured, etc.).
 For instance, Hess wrote: "In one experiment undertaken by the author and associates, an inner-city basement space, roughly thirty by fifty feet, was sufficient to house plywood tanks in which rainbow trout were produced at a cost of less than a dollar per pound.
 In a regular production run the total number of fish that can be raised in such a basement area was projected to be five tons per year."
 He taught courses and lectured on Appropriate Technology and Social Change in this period at the Institute for Social Ecology in Vermont.
 Nonetheless, the Adams-Morgan neighborhood, continuing on what he felt was a path of social deterioration and real-estate gentrification, declined to devote itself to expanding on the technology.
 Hence, in his view, a needy community got little value from the application of viable technology.

 Subsequently, Hess and his wife, Therese, moved to rural Opequon Creek between Martinsburg and Kearneysville, West Virginia, where he set up a welding shop as partial support for his household.
 He became deeply involved with local affairs there.
 Hess built an affordable house that relied largely on passive-solar heating, and took an interest in wind power and all forms of solar energy.
 The house they built was a 2000 sq. ft. sun-warmed, earth-sheltered structure – constructed mostly using their own labor, and at cost of just $10,000 (mid-1970s dollars).
 They acquired most of the tools needed for the construction, and the appliances needed for a comfortable modern life, second-hand.
 By the late 1970s, Hess saw solar energy as emblematic of decentralization and nuclear energy as emblematic of central organization.

 Hess wrote for a survivalist newsletter titled Personal Survival ("P.S.")
 Letter, which was published from 1977 to 1982.
 It was first published and edited by Mel Tappan.
 In the same time period, Hess authored the book A Common Sense Strategy for Survivalists.

 Hess ran a symbolic campaign for Governor of West Virginia in 1992.
-When asked by a reporter what his first act would be if elected, he quipped, "I will demand an immediate recount."
+When asked by a reporter what his first act would be if elected, he quipped, "I will demand an immediate recount", which echoed the same response given in 1965 when William F. Buckley Jr. announced his candidacy for mayor of New York.